-Election to Fellowship of the SSI signifies that through excellence in writing, design and craftsmanship you have achieved the Society’s highest level of membership, a level which is also recognised outside the SSI.
-Being elected to Fellowship is an important stage of your professional and personal development.
-It allows you to use the letters FSSI for professional purposes so long as you remain a member of the Society by paying the appropriate annual subscription (Fellows who let their subscriptions lapse are no longer entitled to call themselves Fellows nor to use the letters FSSI for professional purposes).
+Election to Fellowship of the SSI signifies that through excellence in writing, design and craftsmanship, a calligrapher has achieved the Society’s highest level of membership, a level which is also recognised outside the SSI.
+Being elected to Fellowship is an important stage of professional and personal development.
+It allows you to use the letters FSSI for professional purposes so long as you remain a member of the Society by paying the appropriate annual subscription.
+(Note: Fellows who let their subscriptions lapse are no longer entitled to call themselves Fellows nor to use the letters FSSI for professional purposes.)

-New Fellows are elected by existing Fellows at an election meeting.
-These meetings usually take place on the day of the Annual General Meeting in late September or early October.
+New Fellows are elected by existing Fellows at an election meeting which is usually held on the day of the Annual General Meeting.

 Candidates must have a proposer and seconder who are Fellows of the Society.
 It is an advantage for them to have been involved in your development over a period of time.
 At least one of them will be expected to attend the Fellowship election and speak on your behalf.

-Questions are often asked as to what is meant by the undecorated piece of writing, one of the main requirements in a Fellowship submission.
-What we are looking for is the ability to do a sustained piece of writing in a formal script with a deep understanding of its related forms.
-Foundational, Italic, Carolingian or Uncials may be used for this piece and ‘undecorated’ means just that; no embellishment whatsoever.
+The undecorated piece of writing – one of the main requirements in a Fellowship submission – what is meant by this?
+What Fellows are looking for is the ability to do a sustained piece of writing in a formal script with a deep understanding of its related forms.
+Foundational, Italic, Carolingian or Uncials may be used for this piece and ‘undecorated’ means just that: no embellishment whatsoever.

-At the time of writing there are 52 Fellows of the Society.
-Each of these is an individual, with different areas of skill and interest, but all of them are capable of good formal writing.
+Each of the Fellows of the SSI is an individual, with different areas of skill and interest, but all of them are capable of good formal writing.

 Listed here are the current Fellows of the SSI in alphabetical order with their locations.
 To see details of those who are willing to accept commissions visit our Commissions page.
 Fellows willing to mentor potential applicants who wonder if their work is close to the standard required for Fellowship are identified below.